 The report says the nautical charts were not appropriate and not detailed enough to reveal obstacles including the rock on which the fatal impact occurred.
 It evidently means the ship was not correctly outfitted for the voyage and not seaworthy!

 But regardless, the planned turn in front of Isola de Giglio was far away from shore in deep water.
 All concerned officers aboard knew exactly before departure that the ship was going to turn outside Isola del Giglio.
-For unknown reasons the turn was executed too close to the island.
+For unknown reasons the turn was not executed according to the plan.

 The report points to the large number of people in the bridge area at the time of the incident, including Domnica Cermotan, a friend of Schettino's, which "generated confusion and distraction for the captain."

-So the incident was due to confusion on the bridge.
+So the first incident was due to confusion on the bridge.
 Why not?

 There is no evidence at all for the inventions of the prosecution.